-This report focuses on workplace personal pensions, including various types of policy, each with slightly different charging structures.
-It excludes the Wesleyan Staff Group Personal Pension Scheme which is covered in a separate report.
-Details about the numbers of policyholders and their funds are shown in Appendix 1.
+This report focuses on the Wesleyan Staff Group Personal Pension Scheme ('the Staff Scheme'), details about the numbers of policyholders and their funds are shown in Appendix 1.

 The GAA believes that deciding what represents 'value for money' is subjective and that value for money will mean different things to different people.
 We think value for money can be judged by looking at the balance of all the costs paid by policyholders against the benefits and services provided from their policy.